 Filed last week in Florida federal court by plaintiff Joan Richards, an MDLive user, who is seeking $5 million in damages.

-The suit alleges MDLive takes an average of 60 screenshots screenshots during the first 15 minutes patients use its app, during which they are prompted to enter their health information.
+The suit alleges MDLive takes an average of 60 screenshots during the first 15 minutes patients use its app, during which they are prompted to enter their health information.
 From here, these screenshots are apparently sent to a third-party tech company — Tel Aviv, Israel-based TestFairy, without notifying patients.
 TestFairy tracks users' experience and finds potential bugs within the MDLive app.

 Moreover, the suit also alleges patients' information is accessible to certain MDLive employees via an unrestricted database.